 Hays Central Appraisal District - Total Tax Parcels / Values

 Hays County is both a benefactor and victim of the success of Austin.
-New people are moving in every day, and economic expansion is opening up opportunities.
-However, this new growth increases the value of property drastically, leading to even more property taxes.
-Both property values and property taxes have quadrupled in the past decade, with all property in Hays County being valued at $64.49 billion.
-Enroll in O’Connor’s Property Tax Protection Program(TM) to annually protest your property taxes.
+New residents arrive every day, and ongoing economic expansion continues to create new opportunities.
+However, this new growth increases the value of property drastically, leading to even more taxes.
+Both taxable values and taxes have quadrupled in the past decade, with all property in the county being valued at $68.22 billion.
+Enroll in O’Connor’s Property Tax Protection Program™ to annually protest your property taxes.
 Head the constant growth off at the pass and rest easy knowing that you are always paying your fair share, while never being charged an upfront cost or hidden fee.
 Enroll, relax, and save.

 Total Number of Parcels in DistrictSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.